For nonbinary, gender non-conforming, or transgender people,

 Simple correction on your own can also work,

 Anna Bond, a solicitor specializing in discrimination law, tells Bustle.
 "As soon as possible following the misgendering, find an opportunity to use the person's correct pronoun in the same conversation," she says.
 "This may be sufficient to correct a wrong assumption or serve as a reminder.
 It also avoids drawing excessive attention to the issue (potentially unpleasant for the person who was misgendered), as well as reaffirming their correct pronoun."
+3 Be Clear

 If the misgendered person is present and hasn't spoken up, says Shane, it's time to act.
 "Make eye contact with [the misgendered person] and calmly correct the person [speaking].
 "It's she, not he" or "Her name is Jaclyn."
 If it happens again, repeat the statement.
 This shows support for the person being misgendered without creating unnecessary stress or attention within the conversation."

 "Confront in the moment," Dr. Anderson-Long says.
 "This can be done by either correcting the person's language (replace the incorrect pronoun with the correct one), or by otherwise calling attention to this mistake, as calmly and neutrally as possible.
 This is a good option if you are in a group of trusted individuals, or in a setting that will otherwise not embarrass or call unwanted attention to the person who has been misgendered."